Skip to content

 Women’s sexual health

-All doctors at health centres can perform gynaecological examinations.
-Ask for more information at your health centre.
+All doctors at health and social services centres can perform gynaecological examinations.
+Ask for more information at your health and social services centre.
 If you want to see a female doctor, mention it when booking your appointment.
-When necessary, the health centre doctor will give you a referral to a specialist at a gynaecology clinic.
+A doctor can write you a referral to a specialist, if necessary.

 You can also make an appointment with a private gynaecologist.
 In that case, you can choose your doctor yourself.
 However, the services of private doctors are much more expensive for customers.